Tagore family: The business base

-Spiritual pursuits

 Creative outpourings

-Debendranath's third son, Hemendranath Tagore was a strict disciplinarian who was entrusted with the responsibility of looking after the education of his younger brothers as well as administrating the large family estates.
+Debendranath's third son, Hemendranath Tagore was a strict disciplinarian who was entrusted with the responsibility of looking after the education of his younger brothers as well as administering the large family estates.
 Like most of Debendranath's children, he had varied interests in different fields.
 On one hand, he composed a number of "Bromhosangeets" and on the other, wrote articles on physical science which he planned to compile and edit into a textbook for school students.
-If his untimely death had not prevented him from completing the project, this would certainly have been the first science textbook to be written in Bengali.
 He was known for his physical strength and wrestling skills.
 Exceptionally for the times, he insisted on formal education for his daughters.
 He not only put them through school but trained them in music, arts and European languages such as French and German.
 It was another mark of his forward thinking that he actively sought out eligible grooms from different provinces of India for his daughters and married them off in places as far away as Uttar Pradesh and Assam.

-Rabindranath Tagore (1861–1941), was Debendranath's penultimate son.
-He was the first Asian to win a Nobel Prize, and was exceptionally talented and the most famous in the family.
-Rabindranath is best remembered in history for writing what became the national anthems of the nations of India and Bangladesh and for coining the title Mahatma for Indian nationalist leader Mahatma Gandhi.
-The youngest son of Debendranath Thakur was Budhendranath, who died at a very young age.
+Rabindranath Tagore (1861–1941) was Debendranath's penultimate son.
+He was the first Asian to win a Nobel Prize.
+He also wrote what became the national anthems of India and Bangladesh and coined the title Mahatma for Indian nationalist leader Mahatma Gandhi.
+The youngest son of Debendranath Tagore was Budhendranath, who died at a very young age.

 The artists

-All these artist Tagore families belong to West Bengal, India.

 The younger generation

-Rabindranath Tagore's son, Rathindranath (1888-1961) was a multi-talented person.
-Besides being an agriculturist educated in the US, a talented architect, designer, master-carpenter, painter and writer, was also the first 'upacharya' of Visva-Bharati University.
-Rathindranath Tagore's wife, Pratima Devi (1893-1969), was an artist associated with Shilpa Sadan, Visva Bharati and also associated with dances and dance drama.

-Sharmila Tagore, a well-known Mumbai actress who is connected with Rabindranath Tagore, in an interview stated that her mother's mother, Latika Tagore was the granddaughter of Rabindranath Tagore's brother, Dwijendranath.
-Pranati Tagore is a renowned and eminent elocutionist, news reader and Bengali actor.
-She is married to Sunando Tagore, the great-grandson to Satyendranath Tagore.Pragnasundari Debi, granddaughter of Maharshi Debendranath Tagore, married the most famous Assam author Sahityarathi Laxminath Bezbarua.
-She was a literary phenomenon in her own right, her cookbook Aamish O Niramish Ahar (1900, reprinted 1995) was a standard given to every Bengali bride with her trousseau, and earning her the appellation "India's Mrs Beeton".
+Rabindranath Tagore's son, Rathindranath (1888–1961), was a multi-talented person.
+Besides being an agriculturist educated in the US, a talented architect, designer, master-carpenter, painter and writer, he was also the first 'upacharya' of Visva-Bharati University.
+Rathindranath Tagore's wife, Pratima Devi (1893–1969), was an artist associated with Shilpa Sadan, Visva Bharati and also with dance and dance-drama.
+Sharmila Tagore, a well-known Mumbai actress who is connected with Rabindranath Tagore, said that her mother's mother, Latika Tagore, was the granddaughter of Rabindranath Tagore's brother, Dwijendranath.
+Pragnasundari Debi, granddaughter of Maharshi Debendranath Tagore, married a famous Assam author, Laxminath Bezbarua.
+She was a literary phenomenon in her own right: her cookbook Aamish O Niramish Ahar (1900, reprinted 1995) was a standard given to every Bengali bride with her trousseau, and earned her the appellation "India's Mrs Beeton".
 Nandita, daughter of Mira Devi, the youngest daughter of Rabindranath Tagore, married Krishna Kripalani, a freedom fighter, author and parliamentarian.
-His biography of Rabindranath, is amongst the best ever written.